-The single most important factor when deciding what sod to buy is the climate of the region you live in.
+The single most important factor when deciding the right type of grass is the climate of the region you live in.
 Some sods are known as cool grasses, and others are warm grasses.
 Some are suitable for a yard which gets a lot of sun, while others are only suitable for shady regions.

 You might want to attempt sod installation yourself, but if you’re going to hire a professional, labor costs will be approximately $30 per hour.
 For larger projects, it might be best to hire the work out to make sure the sod is installed quickly to ensure the lawn’s health.

 Lawn Size Cost Impact

 The size of the lawn will also have a direct impact on the cost of sod.
 The larger to lot the more sod will be required, and the longer the installation will take.
 You can use an acreage calculator to get a more precise estimate of your property size.

 Use our sod calculator to estimate how much you will need for your lawn.

 Once you’ve installed the sod, there is one tip that every homeowner should remember.
 During the first few days and weeks, you should avoid foot traffic on it.
 It is somewhat fragile until it settles in and the roots develop, so it’s best to be extremely gentle with it in the beginning.